Have you ever wondered how you get started in property development?

 I’ve recently noticed a trend in budding developers - they are looking for an overview of the property development process and they want it in a simple and accessible way.

 That's why I’ve created this comprehensive guide covering the basics of property development.

 I want to make finding the right information as easy as possible.

-- Save money – your project could cost 20% below market value
+- Save money – your project could cost up to 20% below market value

 - Make money – you could make large development profits

 - Get better rental returns – which helps pay the mortgage

-- Achieve great tax benefits – from new property
+- Achieve great tax benefits – from your new property.

-Adding all this up means that becoming a property developer allows you to acquire high performance properties “at wholesale” (with built in capital growth) and ones that are cheap to own.
+Adding all this up means that becoming a property developer allows you to acquire high-performance properties “at wholesale” (with built-in capital growth) and ones that are cheap to own.

 This helps you build your property portfolio faster and safer than the average investor.